 Figure 7 Power consumption in different components of BSs.

-The Figure 7 [15] shows the breakdown of power consumption in various base stations; we can see over here that the macro base station consumes the most energy in PA in macro cells whereas, base band becomes the major component in small cells.
+The Figure 7 [15] shows the breakdown of power consumption in various base stations.
+We can see over here that the macro base station consumes the most energy in PA in macro cells; whereas base band becomes the major component in small cells.

 Variable load power consumption of BS